jesterrr/ghostcord/README.md

 # Ghostcord

-Discord-Bot based Command and Control agent, featured
+Discord-Bot based Command and Control agent

 ## Security & Disclaimer
 - **For educational and authorized research use only.**